 Developing and Growing the Perfect Tomato

 Sam Maupin is a production manager at the Brothers Greenhouses in Port Orchard, WA.
-He was raised on a farm family, selling produce at local farmer's markets and earned a horticulture degree from WSU.
+He was raised on a family farm, selling produce at local farmer's markets and earned a horticulture degree from WSU.
 Horticulture has taken Sam around the world, studying and working in Holland, Costa Rica and Southeast Asia.
 These experiences have encouraged his dedication to a mission of promoting gardening in the community.

 If Bugs Could Talk …Gardening in Tune with Insect Lifecycles